valboz/VBMicrolensing/docs/python/MultipleLenses.md

 Here $N$ is the number of lenses, $\vec{x}_k$ is the position of the k-th lens in the lens plane, $\vec{y}$ is the source position and $m_k$ is the mass of the k-th lens.
 All angular coordinates are in units of the Einstein radius for a unitary mass.

+## Setting the configuration of the lenses

-In VBMicrolensing, whenevever we want to use functions with multiple lenses, the first step is to initialize the lens configuration using the `SetLensGeometry` function and chose the method via the `SetMethod` function.
+In VBMicrolensing, before using any functions for multiple lenses, the first step is to initialize the lens configuration using the `SetLensGeometry` function.
+The `SetLensGeometry` function takes just a list of $3N$ values.
+For each of the $N$ lenses, we need to specify its position in the lens plane and its mass.

-The `SetLensGeometry` function takes three different arguments: the masses of the lenses, the real positions of the lenses, and the imaginary positions of the lenses.

-In VBMicrolensign when selecting the method with`SetMethod`, we have three different alternatives: `Singlepoly`, `SetLensGeometry` and `SetLensGeometry`.
-Singlepoly solve the lens equation with the classical associate polynomia, it suffers from numerical errors, making it inaccurate even with configurations involving three lenses.
-Multipoly use classical associate polynomia, to overcome the problem of the singlepoly, re-center the polynomial on each lens to find nearby roots.
-Nopoly method uses an expansion of the lens equation, a Newton-Raphson method.
-The advantage of Nopoly is its speed compared to Multipoly.
-However, there is a risk that it may fail to find some of the images.
-We recommend using Nopoly and, in case of doubtful results, switching to Multipoly.
-For full details, refer to the paper (V.Bozza, V.Saggese et al. ,currently in preparation).

-Here is an example of how to initialize the lens configuration:

 ```
 VBM = VBMicrolensing.VBMicrolensing()

-parameters = [0,0,1,1,-0.7,1.e-4,2,0.7,1.e-4,0.6,-.6,1.e-6]
+parameters = [0,0,1,            # First mass: x_1, x_2, m
-#Within the parameter list are the lens details, as follows: [z1_re, z1_im, q1, z2_re, z2_im, q2,....,zn_re,zn_im,qn]

-VBM.SetMethod(VBM.Method.Multipoly) #Singlepoly, Multipoly, Nopoly
+              1,-0.7,1.e-4,     # Second mass: x_1, x_2, m
+              2,0.7,1.e-4,      # Third mass: x_1, x_2, m
+              0.6,-.6,1.e-6]    # Fourth mass: x_1, x_2, m

 VBM.SetLensGeometry(parameters) #Initialize the lens configuration

 ```

+Once the configuration is specified, we can make all calculations we want with the same configuration.
+If we want to change the lenses configuration, we need to call `SetLensGeometry` again.

 ## Multiple lensing with point sources

-For point sources, we can get the magnification with the `MultiMag0` function.
+For point sources, we can calculate the magnification with the `MultiMag0` function.
 This depends on the source position $y_1$, $y_2$.
 Here is an example:

 ```
 VBM = VBMicrolensing.VBMicrolensing()

-parameters = [0,0,1,1,-0.7,1.e-4,2,0.7,1.e-4,0.6,-.6,1.e-6]
+parameters = [0,0,1,            # First mass: x_1, x_2, m
-#Within the parameter list are the lens details, as follows: [z1_re, z1_im, q1, z2_re, z2_im, q2,....,zn_re,zn_im,qn]

-VBM.SetMethod(VBM.Method.Nopoly) #Singlepoly, Multipoly, Nopoly
+              1,-0.7,1.e-4,     # Second mass: x_1, x_2, m
+              2,0.7,1.e-4,      # Third mass: x_1, x_2, m
+              0.6,-.6,1.e-6]    # Fourth mass: x_1, x_2, m

 VBM.SetLensGeometry(parameters) #Initialize the lens configuration